Tongue exercises for articulation - these assist clean, clear speech.

 First she sweeps her mop from right to left.

-Run your tongue in a full circle around your cheek walls across the front of your top and bottom teeth.
+Run your tongue in a full circle around your cheek walls and across the front of your top and bottom teeth.
 Repeat 3 times.

 Next she sweeps her mop from left to right.